st3v3nmw/obsidian-spaced-repetition/docs/en/flashcards.md

 the question goes on this side:::answer goes here!
 ```

+Note: In the first review, the plugin will show non-reversed card and reversed card.
+If **Bury sibling cards until the next day?** turn on, only non-reversed card will appear.

 ### Multi-line Basic

 The front and the back of the card are separated by `?` (this can be configured in settings).